nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [==loft.sh: Using Kubernetes Ephemeral Containers for Troubleshooting==](https://loft.sh/blog/using-kubernetes-ephemeral-containers-for-troubleshooting/)
 * [==speakerdeck.com/mhausenblas (redhat): Troubleshooting Kubernetes apps==](https://speakerdeck.com/mhausenblas/kubecologne-keynote-troubleshooting-kubernetes-apps)
 * [containiq.com: Debugging Your Kubernetes Nodes in the ‘Not Ready’ State | nodenotready](https://www.containiq.com/post/debugging-kubernetes-nodes-in-not-ready-state) Kubernetes clusters typically run on multiple “nodes” each having its own state.
 In this article, you’ll learn a few possible reasons a node might enter the **NotReady** state and how you can debug it.
+* [containiq.com: Troubleshooting Kubernetes FailedAttachVolume and FailedMount](https://www.containiq.com/post/fixing-kubernetes-failedattachvolume-and-failedmount) When working with Persistent Volumes in Kubernetes, you might run into the FailedAttachVolume or FailedMount error.
+In this tutorial, we’ll show you how to troubleshoot these errors and find the root cause and fix them.

 <center>
 [![learnk8s debug your pods](images/learnk8s_debug_your_pods.png){: style="width:30%"}](https://learnk8s.io/troubleshooting-deployments)